 April 2nd is World Autism Awareness Day – a day to continue raising awareness of Autism Spectrum Disorder and to promote acceptance and inclusion for the 70 million individuals living with Autism Spectrum Disorder around the globe.
 In Canada, 1 in 66 children are diagnosed with Autism, highlighting the importance of creating a more inclusive world for our next generation.

-The McMaster Autism Research Team (MacART) is a partnership between McMaster Children’s Hospital, Hamilton Health Sciences, and McMaster University that aims to bridge the research-to-practice gap in ASD.
-MacART is designed to foster collaboration among the families, researchers, clinicians, educators, and policymakers whose lives and work are touched by ASD.
+The McMaster Autism Research Team (MacART; www.macautism.ca) is excited to celebrate World Autism Awareness Day.
+MacART is a partnership between McMaster Children’s Hospital, Hamilton Health Sciences, and McMaster University that aims to bridge the research-to-practice gap in Autism.
+MacART is designed to foster collaboration among the families, researchers, clinicians, educators, and policymakers whose lives and work are touched by Autism.

 MacART is proud to be supported by our partners:

 - McMaster Children’s Hospital & McMaster Children’s Hospital Research Collaborative

 - Hamilton Health Sciences & Hamilton Health Sciences Foundation

 Click here to download a copy of this statement.